enchf/algorithmer/docs/README.md

 For example, when an invalid action is being executed.

-Moreover, as each entity (projects, problems, properties, etc.) has different actions registered, handlers are inspected and the actions classified using the `:tag` option:
+Moreover, as each entity (projects, problems, properties, etc.) has different actions registered, handlers are inspected and the actions classified using the `:tags` option:

 ```ruby
 require 'toolcase'